 - Formal interviews with the school administration, governors/board members (if applicable), the IB programme coordinator, the school pedagogical leadership team, teachers, librarians, groups of students, parents and others who will be involved in the programme.
-These interviews will be individual and in groups, as decided by the visiting team leader, and will adhere to the local legal framework. - Informal dialogues with teachers, students, administrators and other staff members who will be involved in the programme. - Observation of classes.

-- Tour of school facilities emphasizing the areas that will support the implementation of the programme (library, laboratories, and so on). - Access to displays, presentations and student works (as appropriate), and conversations with those involved in their production.
+These interviews will be individual and in groups, as decided by the visiting team leader, and will adhere to the local legal framework. - Informal dialogues with teachers, students, administrators and other staff members who will be involved in the programme. - Observation of classes, if applicable. - Tour of school facilities emphasizing the areas that will support the implementation of the programme (library, laboratories, and so on).